freshbits/pathshare-sdk-ios/README.md

 In order to allow access to the location services and to use the location services in the background, please add the following configuration in your project:

-1. Add the `NSLocationAlwaysUsageDescription` and the `NSMotionUsageDescription` keys with the corresponding descriptions to your `Info.plist` file.
+1. Add the `NSLocationAlwaysUsageDescription`, the `NSMotionUsageDescription`, `NSLocationAlwaysAndWhenInUseUsageDescription` and the `NSLocationWhenInUseUsageDescription` keys with the corresponding descriptions to your `Info.plist` file.
-2. If you are building against iOS 9.+, go to your `Project Target` > `Capabilities` > `Background Modes` and enable `Location updates`.
+2. If you are building against iOS 10.+, go to your `Project Target` > `Capabilities` > `Background Modes` and enable `Location updates`.

 ### Initialization